phuocng/html-dom/posts/detect-the-dark-mode.md

 -   `dark`: User would like to see the page in the dark mode
 -   `no-preference`: The system doesn't know about the user preferences

-By checking against this media query value, we can determine if the user prefers the drak mode or not:
+By checking against this media query value, we can determine if the user prefers the dark mode or not:

 ```js
 const isDarkMode = window.matchMedia && window.matchMedia('(prefers-color-scheme: dark)').matches;